CodingAvenue/codestop-course-php-oop/content/Namespaces/Namespaces.q.md

 /// type=SS, id=c4a58d26-56b8-4cdd-9df3-4553cf54102e, answer=[5]

-Add the statement `use Exception;` on line 5 of `Main.php`.
+Add the statement `use Exception;` on line 5 of `main.php`.
 Execute the program.
 What is its output?

  - It prints `10`.